microsoft/ebpf-for-windows/docs/AddressSanitizing.md

 Within the CI/CD pipeline, address sanitizing is enabled through a global flag named `AddressSanitizer`, within `cicd.yml`.

-Currently, the `fuzzing` and `sanitize_unit_tests` CI/CD tasks (see `cicid.yml`) are run upon a schedule, so that any sanitizing check failure will be processed as separated, automatically generated issues.
+Currently, the `fuzzing` and `sanitize_unit_tests` CI/CD tasks (see `cicid.yml`) are run upon a schedule, so that any sanitizing check failure will be processed as a separated, automatically generated issue.

 ## References